Quality Manual

 Schools are expected to monitor each of their courses to ensure that no major difficulties have arisen and that appropriate opportunities for improvement have been identified.
 This information feeds into a wider cycle of quality assurance and in turn enhances the student experience on programme.

-The School at the UK campus (UNUK) should also ensure that programmes run at the international campuses (either separately or jointly across campuses) should be included in deliberations at School level.
+The School at the UK campus (UNUK) must also ensure that programmes run at the international campuses (either separately or jointly across campuses) will be included in deliberations at School level.

 At the module level, the minimum requirement is for each module convenor to consider any changes needed to their modules and to submit these amendments to the School for approval.